Transcript #16: Postmodern Python and Open-source Financial Awards

 16:15 But you should be able to kick off a whole bunch more of those requests until one of them comes back and you have to process them.

-16:30 So this is definitely one of those things that shows the power of Python 3.5 and up.
+16:30 So this is definitely one of those things that shows the power of Python 3.5.

 16:38 We've got a lot of examples recently of async and await on the server side.

-16:45 So I wanna squeeze one more piece of news in here.
+16:45 So I want to squeeze one more piece of news in here.

 16:50 So I talk about PyPI a lot on Talk Python.